kieraneglin/shared-settings-ex/README.md

   cache_ttl: 300, # Set to 0 to disable
   cache_adapter: SharedSettings.Cache.EtsStore,
   storage_adapter: SharedSettings.Persistence.Redis,
+  encryption_key: "..." # Optional - can be generated with `mix SharedSettings.CreateKey`
   redis: [ # Can also take a URI string
     host: "localhost",
     port: 6379,